srlt/AnyFunction/README.md

 Contrary to `std::function` (as with C++14), `AnyFunction::Function` provides:

 * Closure storage inside `AnyFunction::Function` class instances.
 The size of this *internal storage* is a template parameter.
-(Of course, the implementation always provides storage aligned according to the closure requirements.)
+(Of course, the implementation always provides storage aligned following the closure requirements.)

 Contrary to `std::function` (as with C++14), `AnyFunction::Function` **does not** provide: